-For all Ranking List, Record Capability and Titled Competitions, the Chief judge will assign 2 video timing Judges.
-In an International competition the two Judges shall be, where possible, of different nationalities.
+For Titled Competitions, and it's also recommended for all Ranking List and Record Capability events, the Chief judge will assign 2 video timing Judges.
+The two video timing Judges shall be, where possible, of different nationalities.

 The Chief Judge may be used as the second video timing Judge, or he/she may assign a second video timing Judge in his/her place.